vivaxy/gacp/README.md

 ## Configuration File

-you can configure prettier via:
+you can configure gacp via:

 - A .gacprc file, written JSON, with optional extensions: .json.